I think you’ll agree that manually jumping in and out of RDP and Terminal sessions all day long is a pain.

 Dameware Mini Remote Control

 Dameware, a paid product w/ free trial from SolarWinds, is really more of an interactive remote support product but it can be used as just a RDP or VNC connection manager.
+It’s available either standalone or as part of the Essential IT Tools Bundle (worth checking out).

 The neat thing about Dameware is that should you desire to use the interactive remote support functionality you can install the connection agent on the target machine remotely and switch from RDP to interactive with chat.